-Specified study of a field of theatre or dance, as described in the course schedule each term.
+Specified study of a field of theatre or dance as described in the course schedule each term.

-In-depth study of theatre.
-Content varies each year.
+In-depth study of theatre or dance.
+Content may vary each year.
 Every year.

 Individual project in theatre or dance, arranged by the student with a supervising instructor and the Department Chair.
 Every year.